eda-ricercatore/sardegna-scala/README.md

 ### Texbook-style Books for Learning *Scala*

++ Alexander2018
+	- "Hello, Scala: A swift introduction to a scalable language"
 + Chiusano2015
 	- "Functional Programming in Scala"
 	- Good textbook for learning *Scala*.
 		+ Includes data structures for functional programming.
 		+ Parallel programming in *Scala*.
 		+ Parser development in *Scala*.
++ Davis2016b
+	- "Modern Programming Made Easy: Using Java, Scala, Groovy, and JavaScript"
 + Horstmann2012a
 	- "Scala for the Impatient"
 	- Very good introductory textbook for learning *Scala*.